naziba95/squad-payment-nodejs/README.md

 * `transactions`: representing purchase information, card details, value, etc.
 * `payouts`: represents the money that we paid out to the customer

-> Note: when a customer completes a card transaction, we normally receive the amount from the card processor (called a settlement) on average 1 day later (what we call T+1), because this is how the financial chain (issuer, acquirers) works.
+> Note: when a customer completes a card transaction, we normally receive the money from the card processor (called a settlement) on average 1 day later (what we call T+1), because this is how the financial chain (issuer, acquirers) works.
-However, it is possible to receive this amount in minutes through "Virtual Accounts".
+However, it is possible to receive money instantly through "Virtual Accounts".
 If you are curious, you can look at the product page, but this is not necessary to complete this challenge: https://squadco.com/other-products/#virtualAccounts

 ## Requirements